 You can join the masses lined up on the cardio machines or you can brave the free weight space on your own.
 Should you get a trainer?
 Take a class?
 Do you even have time for that in your busy schedule?

 Ultimately, we all want to know how to get the most workout bang for your time-crunched buck.
 How can you lose weight and build muscle in the least amount of time?
+In order to do this, there are other factors that are important, not just the work you put in in the gym.
+Following nutritious meal plans such as those offered by companies like Fitness Muscle Meals can also help supplement you in attaining the best results in the gym.
+You can check out Fitness Muscle Meals at fitnessmusclemeals.com.au if you are interested in following your own meal plan.
 Let’s see what the experts have to say, so you can get in and out of the gym and on with your life (hopefully in a swimsuit on a sunny beach somewhere).

 Cardio vs Weights